2019: DPC Promises Level Playing Ground For Presidential Aspirants — Nigeria Today

 2019: DPC Promises Level Playing Ground For Presidential Aspirants

-The Democratic Peoples Congress (DPC) has assured that it would provide a level playing ground for all presidential aspirants who want to contest the 2019 presidential election under the platform of the party, saying the future of the country is in the new political order which Nigerians want to establish in the next general elections. […]
+The Democratic People’s Congress (DPC) has assured that it would provide level playing ground for all presidential aspirants who want to contest the 2019 presidential election under the platform of the party, saying the future of the country is in the new political order which Nigerians want to establish in the next general elections.
+This […]

 The post 2019: DPC Promises Level Playing Ground For Presidential Aspirants appeared first on Leadership Nigeria Newspapers.